yalelibrary/shelfscan/README.md

 First, clone the three repos (shelfscan, accservices, accservices-web)

-1. Clone this repo.
-2. Clone yalelibrary/accservices
+1. Clone yalelibrary/accservices
-3. Clone yalelibrary/accservices-web
+2. Clone yalelibrary/accservices-web

-Import all three projects into IntelliJ IDEA (or your favorite IDE).
-The project is set up as Maven multi-module project.
+Import all projects into IntelliJ IDEA (or your favorite IDE).

 Make sure that all the standard Java dependecies are installed (JDK, Maven, Microsoft JDBC driver, Oracle JDBC Driver and the Primefaces JAR file).
 Install the JDBC driver through Maven using mvn install:install-file as documented below.
 The PrimeFaces jar file is in the repo for your convenience.